-At the last count there were around 7000 pubs in London.
-Of course all of them are individual and have their own style.
+At the last count, there were around 7000 pubs in London.
+Of course, all of them are individual and have their own style.
 But of all of these, where are the pubs that have something about their history or atmosphere that sets them apart?
 George Orwell, wrote a famous piece for the London Evening Standard in 1946, entitled “The Moon Under Water.”
-In it he described, what for him, were the essential ingredients of the perfect pub.
+In it, he described, what for him, were the essential ingredients of the perfect pub.
 For example, the decor had to be “uncompromisingly Victorian.”
 There had to be a real fire burning in the grate and there had to be a garden.
 Orwell didn’t want a “radio nor a piano” as pubs were essentially for talking as well as drinking.
 The twist to Orwell’s piece was that the Moon Under Water didn’t exist.
 Rather it was his ideal watering hole.
-Now in this blog I can’t promise you pubs that conform to perfection.
-An impossible task, but I can offer you some outstanding London Pubs that by virtue of their decor, atmosphere, history or quirkiness make them stand out as excellent places to visit.
+Now in this blog, I can’t promise you pubs that conform to perfection.
+An impossible task, but I can offer you some outstanding historic London pubs that by virtue of their decor, atmosphere, history or quirkiness make them stand out as excellent places to visit.

 1. The Grenadier

 Address: 18 Wilton Row, Belgravia, London, SW1X 7NR.
 Quirky Factor: 8/10.